 Another important rule to follow when installing a hydraulic hose assembly has to do with the area where the metal fitting meets the flexible hose material.
 When you need the hose to immediately bend near the metal fitting, the rule is to keep the hose straight for twice the hose outside diameter.
-So if the hose OD is ½” , you want the hose to remain “straight” beyond the metal fitting for a minimum of one inch.
-If this is not possible, then consider using 90 degree or 45 degree elbow fittings instead of straights.
+So if the hose OD is ½”, you want the hose to remain “straight” beyond the metal fitting for a minimum of one inch.
+If this is not possible, then consider using 90 degrees or 45-degree elbow fittings instead of straights.

 When fluid under pressure at high speed enters the hose, you don’t want it “crashing” into the inner core tube because over time this will quickly deteriorate the core and dramatically shorten the service of the hose.
 If you “Keep it straight for 2 ID’s” this should maintain a smooth flow of fluid into the hose and minimize premature core tube failure.

 While the hydraulic hose is flexible, it does have mechanical properties that limit its flexibility because of the steel wire reinforcement.
 One way to reduce mechanical strain is by avoiding hose twist.
 The continuous label/writing on the side of the hose is called the “lay line.”
 When you install the hose, look at the lay line.
 If it appears like a stripe on a candy cane, then the hose was twisted during installation.
 Loosen the ends and tighten again using two wrenches or “double wrenching”; one to hold the hose from twisting and the other to tighten the connection.